 Once a dataset is created, you can click on that dataset and select Create ZFS Dataset, thus creating a nested dataset, or a dataset within a dataset.
+You can also create a zvol within a dataset.
 When creating datasets, double-check that you are using the Create ZFS Dataset option for the intended volume or dataset.
-If you get confused when creating a dataset on a volume, click all existing datasets to close them--the remaining Create ZFS Dataset will be for the volume.
+If you get confused when creating a dataset on a volume, click all existing datasets to close them -- the remaining Create ZFS Dataset will be for the volume.

 |Enable atime||inherit, on, or off||controls whether the access time for files is updated when they are read; setting this property Off avoids producing log traffic when reading files and can result in significant performance gains|

 |Quota for this dataset||integer||only available in Advanced Mode; default of 0 is off; can specify M (megabyte), G (gigabyte), or T (terabyte) as in 20G for 20 GB, can also include a decimal point (e.g. 2.8G)|

 |Quota for this dataset and all children||integer||only available in Advanced Mode; default of 0 is off; can specify M (megabyte), G (gigabyte), or T (terabyte) as in 20G for 20 GB|

 |Reserved space for this dataset||integer||only available in Advanced Mode; default of 0 is unlimited (besides hardware); can specify M (megabyte), G (gigabyte), or T (terabyte) as in 20G for 20 GB|

 |Reserved space for this dataset and all children||integer||only available in Advanced Mode; default of 0 is unlimited (besides hardware); can specify M (megabyte), G (gigabyte), or T (terabyte) as in 20G for 20 GB|